CorpSouth/configs-and-dotfiles/README.md

 and serves as a vanilla/default WM for X11 on OpenBSD.
 I've added as much helpful commentary in the .cwmrc file to get new users better-acquainted with setting up a standalone window manager.

+_Recommended for a clean $HOME: add "exec cwm -c $HOME/.config/cwm/.cwmrc" to your xinitrc, moving all files to XDG_CONFIG_HOME of course_

 # About: My Dunst Configuration

 https://github.com/dunst-project/dunst